|

 In May 1862, Companies

-as they marched toward Chattanooga, Union Brigadier General James Negley was ordered to retreat.
-General Negley was a veteran
+25, 1862.
+Subsequently, as they marched toward Chattanooga, Union Brig.
+Gen. James Negley was ordered to retreat.
+(Negley,

 Cherokees in Battle - September 13, 1862

-the Union ranks.
-Many Cherokee leaders were Christians, including John Astoogatogeh (also Astooga Stoga).
+of such savagery soon spread through the Union ranks.)
+Many Cherokee leaders were Christians, including Astoogatogeh.
 He was a man of faith, a professed

-Christian, his efforts greatly contributed to the New Testament being translated into the Cherokee language by the American
+Christian, and his efforts contributed immensely to the New Testament being translated into the Cherokee language by the American

-Bible Society, and he was the grandson of Chief Junaluska.
-Junaluska had saved General (later 7th President) Andrew Jackson's life at the Battle of Horseshoe Bend.
-From September 1862 to June 1863, there was "little to break the monotony of camp life and provost duty."
-The Thomas Legion enforced conscription, apprehended
+Bible Society.
+Astoogatogeh was also the grandson of Chief Junaluska, the man who had saved Andrew Jackson's life at the Battle of Horseshoe Bend.
+From September 1862 to June 1863, there was "little to break the monotony of camp life and provost duty" as the Thomas Legion enforced conscription, pursued

-saboteurs and insurgents, and, also guarded bridges, block houses, and railroads.
+saboteurs and insurgents, and guarded bridges, block houses, and railroads.
 It "was hard, disagreeable

-Battle at Strawberry Plains Bridge Tennessee - June 20, 1863
+Battle of Strawberry Plains Bridge Tennessee - June 20, 1863

 In January

-1863, Western North Carolina had witnessed the Shelton Laurel Massacre.
-On June 20, 1863, West Virginia
+1863, Western North Carolina witnessed the Shelton Laurel Massacre.
+On June 20, 1863, when West Virginia

-However, this day dealt another blow to the Confederacy.
-Thomas’ Legion was spread through out East Tennessee, and at
+the day also dealt another blow to the Confederacy.
+Thomas’ Legion was spread through out the East Tennessee mountains,

-and soldiers from mixed units.
-Union Colonel William P. Sanders, Army of the
+from mixed units.
+Union Colonel William P. Sanders, Army of the Ohio, with a

-papers stating that they would return to their homes, but about half of the parolees immediately returned to the legion while
+parole papers stating that they would return to their homesteads, about half of the parolees immediately rejoined the

-returned to the legion or served as Home Guard).
-The Union army, however, also captured Levi's four pieces of artillery and eleven of the battery's men.
+eventually return to the legion or serve as Home Guard).
+The Union army also captured Levi's 4 pieces of artillery and eleven of the battery's men.
 Colonel Sanders reported that his army had "destroyed the splendid bridge over the

 Holston River, over 1,600 feet long, built on eleven piers.
 The trestle-work included, this bridge was 2,100 feet in length."

-The Federals accomplished their goal by destroying the Strawberry
+The Federals had accomplished their goal of destroying the Strawberry

-Thomas & the Cherokees Deploy to the North Carolina Mountains - September 1863
+Thomas & Cherokees Deploy to North Carolina Mountains - September 1863

 In the fall of 1863, Colonel Thomas ordered Captains Parker, Cooper, Whitaker, Berry, Nelson and Loudermilk to enter Cherokee County and press into service absentees and furloughed men of his and other commands.
-When the Confederate forces in the Cumberland
+When the Rebel forces in the Cumberland Gap

-Gap capitulated on September 9, 1863, Colonel Thomas and the two Cherokee Companies
+capitulated on September 9, 1863, the two Cherokee Companies were guarding the

-Strawberry Plains for Western North Carolina.
-With the exception of the Skirmish at Gatlinburg, Tennessee, in December
+Plains for Western North Carolina on September 2, 1863.
+With the exception of the Skirmish at Gatlinburg, Tennessee,

-1863, Thomas and the Cherokees would spend the remainder of the Civil War in the North Carolina mountains.
-While in North Carolina, Thomas and the
+in December 1863, Thomas and the Cherokees would spend the remainder of the conflict in the North Carolina mountains.
+While in Old Carolina, Thomas and the Indians

 During the first week of September 1863, part of the Sixty-ninth and most of Walker's Battalion, which many believed was now a regiment, with detachments of the Twenty-ninth, Thirty-ninth, Sixtieth and Sixty-second North

-of the Sixty-ninth, with part of Singleton's, Berry's, Whitaker's and Aikin's companies of the Eightieth, fell back towards Bristol, Va.
-Immediately upon his occupancy of Knoxville, General Burnside "sent forces up the railroad,
+of the Sixty-ninth, with part of Singleton's, Berry's, Whitaker's and Aikin's companies of the Eightieth, fell back towards Bristol, VA.
+Immediately upon his occupancy of Knoxville, Burnside "sent forces up the railroad, which

-which had been surrendered without a struggle, for the destruction of a bridge."
-He also ordered cavalry to Blount,
+had been surrendered without a struggle, for the destruction of a bridge."
+He also ordered cavalry to Blount, Sevier,

-Sevier, Cocke and Washington counties, Tennessee, to "guard against surprises from that direction," and this threatened North
+Cocke and Washington counties, Tennessee, to "guard against surprises from that direction," and this threatened North Carolina

-Carolina by way of Murphy, Webster, Waynesville and Asheville.
-Burnside also attempted to capture "Colonel Thomas' forces
+by way of Murphy, Webster, Waynesville and Asheville.
+Burnside also attempted to capture "Colonel Thomas' forces and good

-and good turnpike roads penetrating the mountains."
-But the "fighting end of
+turnpike roads penetrating the mountains."
+But the "fighting end of Thomas' Legion

-Thomas' Legion was not idle; it marched and counter-marched in every county in East Tennessee, and up to Saltville,
+was not idle; it marched and counter-marched in every county in East Tennessee, and up to Saltville, VA."
+Counter-marching

-The same day that General Burnside occupied Knoxville, Thomas,
+The same day that Burnside occupied Knoxville, Thomas,

 on September 7 or 8, 1863."
 Thomas, however, crossed the Smoky Mountains and at once securely blockaded all the

 roads leading in that direction from Paint Rock to Ducktown.
-Lieutenant-Colonel Love and Major Stringfield, with 600 to 700 men, were ordered
+Lt.
+Col. Love and Maj.
+Stringfield, with 600 to 700 men, were ordered

 to fortify and hold Carter's Depot at the railroad bridge across the Watauga, about twenty miles west of Bristol.
-General Alfred Jackson advanced with reserves, the balance of the Sixty-ninth North Carolina (Walker's Battalion: O.R., i, 30, ii, pp. 643-644), the Fourth Kentucky Cavalry, Sixteenth Georgia Cavalry, and Burrough's Battery; and learning that the enemy (100th Ohio
+Brig.
+Gen. Alfred Jackson advanced with reserves, the balance of the Sixty-ninth North Carolina (Walker's Battalion: O.R., I, 30, II, pp. 643-644), the Fourth Kentucky Cavalry, Sixteenth Georgia Cavalry, and Burrough's Battery; and learning that the enemy (100th Ohio

-Federal Infantry) was fortifying in and around the old limestone blockhouse and a stone mansion near by, the Sixty-ninth was
+Infantry Regiment) was fortifying in and around the old limestone blockhouse and a stone mansion near by, the Sixty-ninth

 to Limestone, where they made a determined stand and were "evidently being handled by some veteran officers."
 Closing in upon